Fonger/bsoneditor/README.md

   npm run watch
   ```

-  This will update `./jsoneditor.js` and `./jsoneditor.css` in the dist folder
+  This will update `./bsoneditor.js` and `./bsoneditor.css` in the dist folder
   on every change, but it will **NOT** update the minified versions as that's
   an expensive operation.

 ## Custom builds

-The source code of JSONEditor consists of CommonJS modules.
-JSONEditor can be bundled in a customized way using a module bundler like [browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).
-First, install all dependencies of jsoneditor:
+The source code of BSONEditor consists of CommonJS modules.
+BSONEditor can be bundled in a customized way using a module bundler like [browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).
+First, install all dependencies of bsoneditor:

     npm install

 To create a custom bundle of the source code using browserify:

-    browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor
+    browserify ./index.js -o ./bsoneditor.custom.js -s BSONEditor

 The Ace editor, used in mode `code`, accounts for about 75% of the total
 size of the library.
 To exclude the Ace editor from the bundle:

-    browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor -x brace -x brace/mode/json -x brace/ext/searchbox
+    browserify ./index.js -o ./bsoneditor.custom.js -s BSONEditor -x brace -x brace/mode/json -x brace/ext/searchbox

 To minify the generated bundle, use [uglifyjs](https://github.com/mishoo/UglifyJS2):

-    uglifyjs ./jsoneditor.custom.js -o ./jsoneditor.custom.min.js -m -c
+    uglifyjs ./bsoneditor.custom.js -o ./bsoneditor.custom.min.js -m -c